 The Barkeep: Jonathan Hudak has lived in Seattle nine years, ever since he moved from Tacoma to attend UW, where he majored in painting and drawing—a great complement to his thoughtful bartending skills.
 Before Artusi, he worked at Eva, Tilth, and Golden Beetle.
 “I worked in restaurants to subsidize my income during college, so I just became inevitably fascinated with food,” says Hudak.
 “I like working in smaller houses better, and that just leads you to more intense focus on ingredients, I think.
 I just use the same approach I do to make art: using your ingredients and experimenting with the medium.”

-The Drink: Hudak made me a drink inspired by a cocktail called The Choke Artist from Oliver's Twist.
-"The Choke Artist was interesting to me because they do a rinse of orange bitters.
-It's really aromatic and it's tequila-based," says Hudak.
-"I took that cocktail and sort of made it a variation.
-[Oliver's Twist] uses Cynar and I like Cynar a lot, but I also like Punt e Mes which is a little more bitter.
-So, I'm doing Fernet, Punt e Mes, and Reposado tequila and an orange bitters rinse.
-I like really bitter cocktails."
+The Drink: Hudak makes a drink inspired by a cocktail called The Choke Artist from the Greenwood bar Oliver’s Twist.
+“The Choke Artist was interesting to me because they do a rinse of orange bitters.
+It’s really aromatic and it’s tequila-based,” says Hudak.
+“I took that cocktail and sort of made a variation.
+[Oliver’s Twist] uses Cynar and I like Cynar a lot, but I also like Punt e Mes, which is a little more bitter.
+So I’m doing Fernet, Punt e Mes, and reposado tequila and an orange-bitters rinse.
+I like really bitter cocktails.”

-The Verdict: The orange bitters and the Punt e Mes bring out the spiciness of the tequila which creates a really well-balanced cocktail that has every reason to taste medicinal, but instead tastes wonderfully bitter--in the style of a Negroni.
-It'll definitely put you in a chokehold, but breathing is overrated anyway.
+The Verdict: The orange bitters and the Punt e Mes bring out the tequila’s spiciness, which creates a really well-balanced cocktail that has every reason to taste medicinal, but instead tastes wonderfully bitter, in the style of a Negroni.
+It’ll definitely put you in a choke hold, but breathing is overrated anyway.